wirefish/charm/README.md

 ## Usage

-In this section, `$CHARM` is assumed to refer to the root directory of the Charm source repository.
+In this section, `$CHARM` is assumed to refer to the root directory on your machine of the Charm source code, i.e. the directory that contains "charm.asd".

 ### Create the Data Directory